A review of Raddison Blu Azuri in Mauritius.

 We arrived on a wet and rainy day, welcomed at the airport by a friendly taxi driver who spent the one hour trip to the hotel giving us a crash course in EVERYTHING about Mauritius – the people, businesses, politics, currency, food and weather.

-From what we learned from him, the end of April to beginning of May was known for anti-cyclones.
-Something we soon discovered (from others we met on our trip) was that most travel agencies choose to omit this information to travelers.
+From what we learned from him, the end of April to the beginning of May was known for anti-cyclones.
+Something we soon discovered (from others we met on our trip) was that most travel agencies choose to omit this information to travellers.